 Coastal areas are generally densely populated and marked by high freshwater demands.
 Due to the proximity of the sea these areas have to deal with saline water intrusions and salinization of groundwater.
 Therefore the availability of freshwater cannot always be guaranteed in these regions.
-Use of local ecosystems by aquifer storage and recovery (ASR) of temporary freshwater surpluses and reverse osmosis (RO) of brackish-saline groundwater are potential solutions for freshwater supply in coastal areas.
+Use of local eco-systems by aquifer storage and recovery (ASR) of temporary freshwater surpluses and reverse osmosis (RO) of brackish-saline groundwater are potential solutions for freshwater supply in coastal areas.
 Both techniques have their drawbacks.
 ASR in coastal aquifers is marked by freshwater losses by buoyancy effects in the saline groundwater, while RO is accompanied by a saline waste water stream.
-In DESSIN we aim to demonstrate that a sustainable and reliable freshwater supply can be achieved by combining both techniques in one system (ASRO).
-In this report we discuss the potential increase in freshwater recovery by deploying multiple partially penetrating wells (MPPW), a Freshkeeper, and a combination of ASR and RO (ASRO).
+In DESSIN we aim to demonstrate that a sustainable and reliable freshwater supply can be achieved by combining both techniques in one system (ASRRO).
+In this report we discuss the potential increase in freshwater recovery by deploying multiple partially penetrating wells (MPPW), a Freshkeeper, and a combination of ASR and RO (ASRRO).

-JMBER VLIVA DFF 147 JIVIDLIN

-WORK PACKAGE
+DELIVERABLE NUMBER WORK PACKAGE

 D22.3 WP22.2

-LEAD BENEFICIARY

-KWR Water Reseach Institute

-DELIVERABLE AUTHOR(S)
+LEAD BENEFICIARY DELIVERABLE AUTHOR(S)

-Koen Zuurbier (KWR) Kjell Haas (Bruine en de Bruin)
+KWR Water Reseach Institute Koen Zuurbier (KWR) Kjell Haas (Bruine en de Bruin)

 QUALITY ASSURANCE

 Dr. Ir.
-M. Paalman

-KWR Watercycle Research Institute
+M. Paalman, Prof. dr. P.J.
+Stuyf Dr. D. Schwesig zand KWR Watercycle Research Institute IWW

-PLANNED DELIVERY DATE

-ACTUAL DELIVERY DATE
+PLANNED DELIVERY DATE ACTUAL DELIVERY DATE

-DISSEMINATION LEVEL
+01-01-2016 01/01/2016 (first version) 08/2017 (revised version)

-x PU = Public

-- □ PP = Restricted to other programme participants - □ RE = Restricted to a group specified by the consortium.
+DISSEMINATION LEVEL x PU = Public PP = Restricted to other programme participants RE = Restricted to a group specified by the consortium.
 Please specify:

+The research leading to these results has received funding from the European Union Seventh Framework Programme (FP7/2007-2013) under grant agreement no. 619039 This publication reflects only the author's views and the European Union is not liable for any use that may be made of the information contained therein.